jackyko1991/Spec-Driven-Development/README.md

 ## 🚀 SDD Workflow Overview

-The SDD workflow consists of three sequential phases:
+The SDD workflow consists of three main phases, with a dedicated mode for debugging.

 1.  **🧭 Steering Architect Mode**: Define the project's high-level rules, product vision, technology stack, and overall structure.
 2.  **🗂️ Planning Mode**: Collaboratively create detailed feature specifications, including requirements, design documents, and actionable tasks.
-3.  **⚡ Execution Mode**: Implement tasks atomically, verify correctness, and incrementally update the codebase and documentation.
+3.  **⚡ Execution Mode**: A powerful, test-driven engine that implements tasks, verifies correctness with a self-healing mechanism, and incrementally updates the codebase.
-4.  **🧪 Tester Mode**: Write and run tests to verify feature correctness after implementation.
-5.  **🐞 Debugger Mode**: A structured workflow to identify, replicate, and fix bugs in an isolated, unified sandbox environment.
+4.  **🐞 Debugger Mode**: A structured workflow to identify, replicate, and fix bugs, often initiated by the Execution mode.

 Each phase is supported by specialized agentic tools and context files, which enforce coding discipline and minimize ambiguity throughout the development lifecycle.